 A brief description of the University's information and technology-related policies are listed below.
 Click the policy name to access the policy websites.

-- Princeton University Information Technology Policy
+- Policy on Use of Princeton University Information Technology

 Defines the general rules of conduct for members of the University community when using the University's technology resources.
 It provides clear examples of acceptable and unacceptable behavior, and details the range of penalties for violations of University regulations and policy.